On Closed Manifolds with Harmonic Weyl Curvature: Rigidity Theorems

 It follows that if $n\neq 5$, we could choose $\frac{n-3}{2(n-1)}<\alpha$ such that $\frac{2\alpha}{n}-A(n,\alpha)s_n=0$.
 In that case, if the assumption in the theorem does not hold, then $\WW\equiv 0$. \end{proof}

-It is noted from the proof that if $n=5$ then the quadratic above is always positive.
-So it remains to choose $\frac{1}{4}<\alpha$ to minimize $\frac{2\alpha^2}{4\alpha-1}$.
-It follows that we could choose $\alpha=\frac{1}{2}$ and use Lemma \ref{atleast5norm} to obtain the following result. \begin{theorem} Let $(M^5,g)$ be a closed Riemannian manifold with harmonic Weyl tensor and positive scalar curvature and Yamabe invariant $\lambda(g)$.
-Then,
+Note that, from the proof, if $n=5$ then the quadratic above is always positive.
+Therefore, it remains to choose $\frac{1}{4}<\alpha$ to minimize $\frac{2\alpha^2}{4\alpha-1}$.
+Thus, we choose $\alpha=\frac{1}{2}$ and use Lemma \ref{atleast5norm} to obtain the following result. \begin{theorem} Let $(M^5,g)$ be a closed Riemannian manifold with harmonic Weyl tensor and positive scalar curvature and Yamabe constant $\lambda(g)$.
+Then, unless $(M,g)$ is locally conformally flat,